NikolasEnt/NikolasEnt.github.io/_posts/2018-06-01-Multiclass-semantic-segmentation-with-LinkNet34.md

 _Left to right: original image; raw masks; preprocessed target masks._

-Images were augmented online during training by random gamma, color, and brightness adjustment.
+Images were [augmented][Augmentation] online during training by random gamma, color, and brightness adjustment.
 The augmentation was done right on a GPU for training time reduction.

 ![Augmentation](/assets/post11/augmentation.jpg)